mattsays/mattsays.github.io/content/blog/manjarobook.md

 This step as I said could be undervalued.
 In my case, at first, I was using a WesternDigital Passport SSD.
 It is an external USB-C drive which should work without any big issues.
 And yeah, that's what I thought.
 However, Linux is sometimes weird, and It can't use my SSD for starting up Manjaro.
 Well, actually, this issue happens only when starting a Linux distro that runs kernel version 5.12 or later.
 I discovered this by trying to install other distros like Fedora or Ubuntu.
 These distros have in common that use earlier kernel versions.
+The problem is related to all USB 3.0 drives, so to get it working you need to use an USB 2.0 device.
-So in the end I had to not use my WesternDigital SSD and rely on a [Samsung SSD with 512 GB of storage](https://letmegooglethat.com/?q=samsung+ssd+850+evo).
+So in the end I had to not use my WesternDigital SSD and rely on a [Samsung SSD with 512 GB of storage](https://letmegooglethat.com/?q=samsung+ssd+850+evo) via a USB 2.0 cable.

 ### A useful resource for MacBook Linux users